top of page

 APPROACH

-Rather than designing in a vacuum, we grounded everything in Jobs-To-Be-Done and sprint-based Lean UX.
+Rather than designing in a vacuum, I grounded everything in Jobs-To-Be-Done and sprint-based Lean UX.

 JTBD + Lean UX in Action